Mestre-Tramador/Mestre-Tramador-Unity-Tools/docs/CONTRIBUTING.md

 ## Testing

-Testing is one of the best ways to contribute, as it show on various cases and environments the real functionality of the Class Lib.
+Testing is one of the best ways to contribute, as it show on various cases and environments the real functionality of the Package.
 Please, don't be afraid to install and test the project, I certainty will be glad to see it!

 ### Bug Reports